 The reporting entity’s projected yield based solely on the cash flows from the tax credits and other tax benefits is positive.

-Investments in tax credit structures that do not meet the conditions in paragraph 2 shall be captured within the statutory accounting statement applicable to the investment held.
+Tax credit investments that do not meet the conditions in paragraph 2 shall be captured within the statutory accounting statement that addresses the underlying investment structure.
+Equity structured tax credit investments would generally fall within SSAP No. 48—Joint Ventures, Partnerships and Limited Liability Companies.
+Debt structured tax credit investments should be assessed in accordance with SSAP No. 26R—Bonds to determine eligibility for reporting as a bond.

 Investments in a CAPCO (Certified Capital Company), organized as a partnership or an LLC, which is a company, authorized by state statute that borrows from investors, to make venture capital investments in “qualified” businesses, are not within the scope of this statement.
 Although associated with tax credits, the reporting entity is paid principal and interest on its investment with the CAPCO.
 Depending upon the terms of the CAPCO offering, principal and interest payments to the reporting entity will come from the CAPCO and/or the state.
 The CAPCO will make cash payments directly to the investors while the state will make payments in the form of premium or income tax credits.
 Investments in a CAPCO shall be accounted for in accordance with Interpretation (INT) 06-02: Accounting and Reporting for Investments in a Certified Capital Company (CAPCO) and specific statutory accounting guidance addressing CAPCOs.